 CUCC often places an emphasis on secular music rather than sacred, and it often foregrounds repertoire that allows singers to appear as soloists or in small groups.
 However, the choir also performs on a regular basis with groups such as Cambridge University Chamber Orchestra (CUCO) and the Faculty of Music’s Collegium Musicum (a period-instrument ensemble directed by Margaret Faultless).
 CUCC members are also frequently offered opportunities to take part in projects involving multiple choirs.

-The chamber choir is a fantastic opportunity for singers who are looking to work in a more intimate environment.
-Through choosing such a complex and diverse range of repertoire, the ensemble takes the university’s best choral singers and helps them achieve standards that exceed their expectations.
-David Lowe and Martin Ennis have steered the choir from strength to strength with fantastic performances of works such as Stravinsky’s Les Noces and Tallis’ outstanding 40-part motet Spem in Alium.
+The chamber choir is a fantastic opportunity for experienced singers who are looking to work in a more intimate environment or on a project basis.
+Through choosing such a diverse range of repertoire, the ensemble takes the university’s best choral singers and helps them achieve standards that exceed their expectations.
+Recent highlights have included participation in an international festival of sacred music in Yale, collaborations with the Cambridge University Chamber Orchestra in works by Vaughan Williams, Nielsen, Stravinsky and Brahms, pioneering performances of Venetian polychoral music, and participation in The Cardinall’s Musick’s 25th-anniversary performance of Tallis’s Spem in Alium.

 Auditions typically take place at the start of the academic year, though expressions of interest from experienced singers are always welcome.
 Those wishing to audition are asked to prepare one short solo; they will also be asked to undertake sight-reading and aural tests.
 For more information on the choir, please contact the Choir Administrator, Rhiannon Randle at firstname.lastname@example.org.